Richard Nixon meets with Mao Zedong in Beijing, Feb. 21, 1972.

 The 707, generally credited as ushering in the Jet Age, was one of the most recognizable planes in the world at the time.
 In fact, Nixon’s Air Force One was none other than a 707.

 But the Chinese authorities had one big problem.
-The 707 didn’t normally fly into the People’s Republic of China.
-The country relied on its own commercial and military fleet that used mainly Soviet-model aircraft.
+The 707 didn’t normally fly to Beijing .
+The country relied on its own commercial and military fleet for the destination, which meant flying aboard mainly Soviet-model aircraft.

 And the movable air stairs the Beijing authorities had on hand didn’t reach high enough for the 707.